hashicorp/research-resources/README.md

 * https://www.theguardian.com/science/political-science/2018/jun/29/elsevier-are-corrupting-open-science-in-europe
 * https://www.enago.com/academy/move-boycott-elsevier-journals-deal-near-dead/

-## Reading and Evaluating Research
+# Reading and Evaluating Research

-### How to Read a Paper
+## How to Read a Paper

 There are many good guides on how to read academic papers.
-You will develop your own method, but each of them can give you good suggestions to try:
+You will develop your own method, but each of them can give you good suggestions to try.
+Some good places to start:

 * https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf
 * https://www.eecs.harvard.edu/~michaelm/postscripts/ReadPaper.pdf

-Advice on how to write a good paper also gives you insight into how to read a paper:
+Advice on how to write a good paper also gives you insight into how to read (and evaluate) a paper:

 * [How (and How Not) to Write a Good Systems Paper](http://msrsvc.org/roylevin/How%20(and%20How%20Not)%20to%20Write%20a%20Good%20Systems%20Paper.htm)

-### Known Dangers and Biases (aka Here Be Dragons)
+## Known Dangers and Biases (aka Here Be Dragons)

 * Mistaking correlation for causality
   * [Chocolate Consumption, Cognitive Function,